damienhanoun/basic-rest-api/README.md

 ## Description
 This library is based on fetch so you can use Promise.
-On some navigator, you have to get a polifyll because fetch is not implemented on every browser yet.
+On some navigators, you have to get a polifyll because fetch is not implemented on every browser yet.
-It not use loader for now which is pretty bad but it will in the futur.
+It does not use loader for now which is pretty bad but it will in the futur.

 ## Requirements
 Before beginning, you must install :